Rated: E · Fiction · Action/Adventure · #2224055

 Rivera looked at Beta, a condescending smile appearing on the doctor’s face.
 “You talk as if you’re disappointed she didn’t die," he voiced sarcastically.
 Perhaps that neutronic reasoning brain of yours can shed some light on the mindset of the perpetrator?”

-“Well,” Dr. Rivera interrupted, “something we finally agree on.
+“Well,” Doctor Rivera interrupted, “something we finally agree on.
 You know, Beta, perhaps you —“

-Before Dr. Rivera could acknowledge the Captain’s request, a medical assistant appeared.
+Before Rivera could acknowledge the Captain’s request, a medical assistant appeared.
 “Captain, Chief Engineer O’Donovan is hailing you; said it’s urgent.
-Foxwell walked several feet to the closet comm panel and tapped the engineering key.
+Foxwell walked several feet to the closet com-panel and tapped the engineering key.
 “Foxwell here.”

-“Captain, I ordered the assistant chief engineer to relieve Xuriya on the bridge; she's here with me in engineering.
+“Captain, I sent the Assistant Chief Engineer to relieve Xuriya on the bridge; she's here with me in engineering.
 The circuit board logistics review you ordered previously has been completed.
 We both agree a meeting with you and Beta should take place — as soon as possible,” urgency permeating every word.

 The Chief Engineer’s message registered.
-Foxwell turned and locked eyes with his first officer before turning back to the comm panel.
+Foxwell turned and locked eyes with his First Officer before turning back to the com-panel.
 “So, you’re telling me you and Xuriya have solved this circuit board logistics mystery?”

 The Chief Engineer and Xuriya exchanged a quick glance.
 We’ve completed the review as ordered, Captain.
 We’d like to review those findings with you and Beta,” he replied, avoiding the question.